 - Be careful with holiday decorations.
 Make sure decorations are either flame retardant or flame resistant. - Keep lit candles at least 12 inches away from decorations or anything that can catch fire. - Keep children and pets away from lit candles. - Extinguish all lit candles before going to bed or leaving the house. - Check to make sure your lights are rated for indoor or outdoor use or both. - Replace any light strands that have worn or broken cords.
-Make sure to read the recommendation for number of light strings you can string together. - Turn off all light strings and decorations before leaving home or going to bed. - If you have a real Christmas tree, make sure to check water levels daily!
+Make sure to read the recommendation for the number of light strings you can string together. - Turn off all light strings and decorations before leaving home or going to bed.

+- If you have a real Christmas tree, make sure to check water levels daily!
 It is not unusual for a tree to drink two gallons of water the first day it is in the stand. - Keep real Christmas trees away from a heat source.
 It can dry out the tree quickly.

 After a busy cooking day on Thanksgiving, before firing the oven back up preparing the next holiday meal, make sure to clean it!
 In case of an oven fire, turn off the oven and keep the door closed until it is cool.
-Clean cook tops as left-over grease can catch fire.
+Clean cooktops as left-over grease can catch fire.
 Thanksgiving is the peak day for home cooking fires, but Christmas and Christmas Eve follow closely behind.

 If you are planning to host family and friends during the holidays, make sure they are aware of your fire escape plan.
-Show them where all the exits are in your home and make sure they are aware of the meeting spot's location.
-Make sure they you are following all the social distancing protocols issued from the Illinois Department of Public Health and the CDC.
+Show them where all the exits are in your home and make sure they are aware of a meeting spot location in case of fire.
+Illinoisans should continue following the COVID-19 prevention protocols from the Illinois Department of Public Health and the CDC.